LivePersonInc/developer-center/pages/Documents/Reporting/MessagingInteractionsAPI/Methods/conversations.md

 Name| Description | Type/Value
 :-------------------- | :---------------------------------------------------------- | :---------
-messageId | ID of message. | string time| Time the change in message status occurred.  | string timeL  | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e - sent. accept, read).| string dialogId  | The ID of the message dialog. | string participantId| The ID of the participant sending the message| string participantType | The type of participant | string
+messageId | ID of message. | string time| Time the change in message status occurred. | string timeL  | Time the change in message status occurred, in long format. | long messageDeliveryStatus | The message's delivery status (i.e. sent. accept, read).| string dialogId  | The ID of the message dialog. | string participantId| The ID of the participant sending the message| string participantType | The type of participant | string